-Mason Graddock enters the 2016-17 season, his first with the National Team Development Program, as an intern assistant coach for the U.S. National Under-17 Team.
+Mason Graddock enters the 2017-18 season, his second with the National Team Development Program, as an intern assistant coach for the U.S. National Under-18 Team.

 Prior to joining the NTDP coaching staff, Graddock spent the 2015-16 season as an intern assistant coach at the University of Notre Dame where he was involved in team preparations and game plans, scouting and assisting with on-ice practices and in-game adjustments of both Notre Dame and its opponents, including matchups and strategy.

 Previously, Graddock spent four seasons as an assistant men’s ice hockey coach at Middlebury (Vt.)
 College.
 With the Panthers, Graddock was responsible for player development, recruiting and special teams systems.